aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 	        console.error("Exception from Auth.signUp: ", err);
 	        this.setState({ stage: 0, email: '', password: '', confirm: '' });
 	    }
 	  }
 	}

 	async onSubmitVerification(e) {
 	    e.preventDefault();
 	    try {
 	      const data = await Auth.confirmSignUp(
 	          this.state.email.replace(/[@.]/g, '|'),
 	          this.state.code
 	      );
 	      console.log(data);
 	      // Go to the sign in page
 	      this.props.history.replace('/signin');
 	    } catch (err) {
 	      alert(err.message);
 	      console.error("Exception from Auth.confirmSignUp: ", err);
 	    }
 	}
 	```

+1. **Save your changes** to the */website/src/auth/SignUp.js* file.

-1. You additionally need to integrate the sign-in capability to use AWS Amplify and Cognito by finding and replacing the following methods within the */website/src/auth/SignIn.js* file with the code below **then save your changes**.
+1. You additionally need to integrate the sign-in capability to use AWS Amplify and Cognito by finding and replacing the following methods within the */website/src/auth/SignIn.js* file with the code below.

 	> You only need to replace these two methods.
 The rest of the SignIn.js file should not be modified.